ev3dev-lang-java/template-project-gradle/README.md

 ### EV3Dev-lang-java tasks
 - `testConnection` - Test connection to the brick.
 - `deploy` - Deploy a new build of the program to the brick.
-- `deployAppCDS` - Deploys the program and performs AppCDS class data dump.
-(Only available in AppCDS mode)
 - `deployRun` - Deploy a new build of the program to the brick and then run it.
 - `run` - Run the program that is currently loaded on the brick.
 - `undeploy` - Remove previously uploaded JAR.